pawatsethaput/OpenBank/BNP-Paribas-OBP-API-Sandbox.md

 During the OAuth login, the user of your app will be asked for a customer username/password.

-Here are example logins to test your OAuth login:
+Here is an example login to test your OAuth flow:

-	These will be provided shortly.

-Further logins that contain simulated transaction data will be sent by email and are available on request.
+	username : obptest.x.a1@example.com
+        password : 2d7b7353

+Note: In order to access the proper simulated accounts, please ask a member Open Bank Project team for a login.

 ####Questions / Contact?
 * For questions about the hackathon events please see: